Is Hoodoo Satanic Or Demonic?

 Goetic Seals.

-There are those very intensely dogmatic people whose worldview is a great battle between the two forces in the world - good and evil.
-The good team captain is the Biblical God, the Father, assisted by His Son Jesus, the Virgin Mary, and a host of angels, saints, and blessed spirits.
+There are those very intensely dogmatic people whose worldview is a great battle between the two forces in the world—good and evil.
+The captain of the good team is the Biblical God, the Father, assisted by His Son Jesus, the Virgin Mary, and a host of angels, saints, and blessed spirits.
 The captain of the evil team is God's archenemy, Satan, assisted by Lucifer and other demons and evil spirits.

 0 comments: